conda-forge/miniforge/README.md

 - Wait until all artifacts are uploaded by CI
 - Mark the pre-release as a release

+NOTE: using a pre-release is important to make sure the latest links work.

 ## License

 [BSD 3-Clause](./LICENSE)